What Is Satsuma Pottery?

 Why Is It So Collectible?

-These small pottery buttons were worn by Geisha girls and wealthy or powerful people.
-Coming in packs of 6 or more, these buttons have the most tiny and beautiful images painted on them and are real collectors items.
+Coming in packs of 6 or more, these buttons have the tiniest and beautiful images painted on them and are real collector's items.

 For more background information about the methods used to make these pieces, you can also read about the use of Gosu Blue coloring, Moriage, the method used to make raised enamel decorations and which books about Satsuma Pottery you can buy to help you identify each piece and the markings they have.